 In honor of master drummer Jeff “Tain” Watts’ 59th birthday, I’ve updated a post that I put up a couple of years ago to include a feature piece that I wrote about him for Jazziz in 2015.
-Below that is 2002 piece for DownBeat written on the occasion of his second release, Bar Talk, in 2002 (the Zinc Bar, which figures prominently in the piece, was then on the north side of Houston Street).
-Below that piece is an uncut Blindfold Test that Jeff did with me in 2004.
+Below that is 2002 piece for DownBeat written on the occasion of his second release, Bar Talk (the Zinc Bar, which figures prominently in the piece, was then on the north side of Houston Street).
+Below the Bar Talk piece is an uncut Blindfold Test that Jeff did with me in 2004.

 Jeff Watts Jazziz Article (#1):